kingzamzon/docs/docs/user-wallets/pkps/bitcoin/overview.md

 - [Multi Signature](./multi-sig.md):  Signing a transaction that requires multiple signatures.
 - [1-of-1 Multi Signature](./1of1-multi-sig.md): A special case of multi-signature transactions requiring only one signature.
 - [Collaborative](./collaborative.md): Combining multiple [UTXOs (Unspent Transaction Outputs)](https://en.wikipedia.org/wiki/Unspent_transaction_output#:~:text=In%20cryptocurrencies%2C%20an%20unspent%20transaction,be%20spent%20by%20a%20recipient.) from multiple PKPs into a single transaction.

-## Prerequisites

-Before continuing with this guide, make sure you have the following:

-- An understanding of [Lit Actions](../../../sdk/serverless-signing/overview.md) and how they work.
-- A basic understanding of Bitcoin transactions, specifically [PSBTs (Partially Signed Bitcoin Transactions)](https://en.bitcoin.it/wiki/BIP_0174) and [Bitcoin Scripts](https://en.bitcoin.it/wiki/Script).

 ## High Level Overview